prtcl/supermoon/README.md

 ## NOTE
-Supermoon is now offline and deprecated due VLF stream availablibilty.
+Supermoon is now offline and deprecated due to VLF stream availablibilty.
 This repo is for historical purposes only.

 # Supermoon